SARDet-100K: Towards Open-Source Benchmark and ToolKit for Large-Scale SAR Object Detection: Acknowledgement

 \section{Acknowledgement}

-We extend our deepest gratitude to Bo Zhang, Chenglong Li, Tian Tian, Tianwen Zhang, Xiaoling Zhang (ordered alphabetically by first name) and numerous other researchers for permitting us to integrate their datasets.
-Their contributions have significantly advanced and promoted research in this field.
+\textbf{We extend our deepest gratitude to the following researchers, listed alphabetically by first name: Hong Zhang, Runfan Xia, Shunjun Wei, Tianwen Zhang, Xian Sun, Xiaofang Zhu, Xiaoling Zhang, and other contributing researchers, for allowing us to integrate their datasets.
+Their contributions have greatly advanced and promoted research in this field. }

-This work is supported by the Young Scientists Fund of the National Natural Science Foundation of China (No.62206134), National Science Fund of China (No. 62361166670 and No. 62276145), the Fundamental Research Funds for the Central Universities 070-63233084, and the Tianjin Key Laboratory of Visual Computing and Intelligent Perception (VCIP).
+This work is supported by the National Science Fund of China (No. 62361166670 and No. 62276145), the Young Scientists Fund of the National Natural Science Foundation of China (No.62206134), the Fundamental Research Funds for the Central Universities 070-63233084, and the Tianjin Key Laboratory of Visual Computing and Intelligent Perception (VCIP).
 Computation is supported by the Supercomputing Center of Nankai University (NKSC).